 ISBN: 0062641549 READ: September 2018

 A good starter book for those coming to the world of non-fiction reading for self betterment.
-I didn’t find this one to say anything novel compared to all the other books I have read below, but I did appreciative the humour used throughout.
+I didn’t find this one said anything novel compared to all the other books I have read below, but I did appreciate the humour used throughout.
 It is a light read and has some solid concepts that would be beneficial to people who haven’t read much from the same genre.

 ISBN: 0783118457 READ: May 2018